itsmillertim3/perform2021/mastering-business-transactions/mastering-business-transactions.md

 1. Mark the checkbox for "Service"
 1. Mark the checkbox for "Dimensions"
 1. Scroll down to see the dimensions
-1. Click on each of the dimensions' squares
+1. At the end of each line, click on the color square
     1. Type the name of the color for each one
     1. For the 'None' dimension, write 'black'
     1. For the 'Gold' write 'gold'
     1. For the 'Silver' write 'silver'
     1. For the 'Platinum' write 'gray'
 1. Click on "Pin to dashboard"
 1. Make sure our dashboard is selected
 1. Click on "Pin"